 Mr. Dion Green is the Founder/CEO of Flourishing Under Distress Given Encouragement (FUDGE) a 501c3 nonprofit that helps survivors through traumatic experiences with resources and support.
 The FUDGE Foundation seeks to support individuals on their journey of grief and healing from traumatic events through the delivery of support service and advocacy at both a local and national level.

 Mr. Green has his MBA from Keller’s Graduate School in Business Administration with a minor in Entrepreneurship, and a Bachelor of Science from DeVry University in Business Administration.
 Mr. Green is a Certified Peer Support Specialist with the State of Ohio.
+Mr. Green is not only an active member of the Urban Institute and the National Mass Violence Victimization Resource Center (NMVVRC), but received the 2024 Agency of the Year award from the National Association of Social Workers in Ohio.

 Mr. Green is a survivor, overcoming many personal obstacles and showing others how they can survive to.
 He is an advocate on gun violence, mental health, and gun legislation which was inspired by the mass shooting that occurred in Dayton, Ohio in August of 2019, which claimed his father’s life and many other innocent victims.
 Dion speaks around the country and in the communities that have been impacted by gun violence.
 In addition to his Foundation, Gun Legislation Advocacy service, and Gun Rally participation, he serves on the Board of Felons with a Future, Upturn Ohio and numerous other community initiatives and support networks across the country.